Executive Summary

 I propose that Flavia Domitilla donated the use of catacombs on her suburban property to a socially prominent Judean congregation.
 Her donation was a small version of the massive building projects carried out by her uncles, the emperors.
 She could not build, but she could improve the infrastructure of Rome for the public.

-A new, privately performed play was a luxury good.
+A new, privately performed play was a luxury good, worthy of a Flavian.
+Why was it special?
 First, there were many other types of dinner-party entertainments, as shown at Trimalchio’s dinner in Satyricon.
+But plays were unusual.
 Second, at the time, Domitian had barred actors and mimes (comic actors) from public performances, but private performances were allowed.
+So the congregants were receiving a rare treat.
 Third, Mark’s play was, I believe, written for a Greek-style theater (I discuss the staging thoroughly in my book.)
-Almost certainly the play was performed in a wooden theater in the property.
-Possibly Flavia had it built for the occasion.
+Flavia had the resources and space to build a wooden theater on her property for the occasion.
 Fourth, the play was about Judean characters and set in Judea.
-In this way Flavia demonstrated her tolerant benevolence by giving the congregation an entertainment that was meaningful to them and only them.
+In this way Flavia demonstrated her patronage by giving the congregation an entertainment that was meaningful to them and only them.
 And fifth, like other spectacular entertainments of the time, the play would be performed only once.
 The set, the costumes, the dialogue, the acting, all made meaning on one afternoon, and then disappeared forever.

 The play: an entertainment

-Even assuming that Berenice spent time with her, Flavia Domitilla knew little about Judean texts and beliefs other than basic facts (e.g., that “Moses” was the Judean lawgiver, or perhaps, the identity of John the Baptist).
+Even assuming that Berenice had mentored her, Flavia Domitilla knew little about Judean texts and beliefs other than basic facts (e.g., that “Moses” was the Judean lawgiver, or perhaps, the identity of John the Baptist).
 Therefore, the writer of the play–’Mark’–could not expect her to appreciate any references he made to his sources (even such an obvious one as the drowning of the Egyptian soldiers in the Red Sea).
 And therefore, the play had to be entertaining on its own, superficially.

 (Mark, a genius, built the play out of topical and Scriptural references.
 Most of these references would have bypassed even knowledgeable Judeans at the performance.
 Only readers of his narrative text could have appreciated them.)